 If you have feral kittens growing up in your back garden you should try and get a rescue organisation to take them as soon as possible.

-If they are less than five weeks of age, then the mother should be trapped and kept with them in a pen suitable for feral cats, for the next few weeks.
+If they are less than five weeks of age, then the mother should be trapped and kept with them in a pen suitable for feral cats, for the next few weeks at least.

 What then happens to the mother?